malonkey1/Synergist/readme.md

   - After you bin, if you are using my binaries or the develop binaries, replace the clientmessages-en binary in `data/bin` and `data/server/bin` with the one included here.
 There's a known issue with the message stores not being correctly binned with the develop branch.

 - Next, generate new templates with `mapserver.exe -productionmode -templates`

+- Finally, put the included data folder into your root installation.
+It includes the icons for the archetype, and without them you'll get some weirdness.
+If you want, you can pigg them up with the other textures.

 - Once you've got the bins, you should be able to run as normal.
 I have a separate setup for testing, and so I pigg the bins up with pig.exe or piglet and run that way.